Fire of Manisa: Damage

 A picture of a street after the fire.

 The Turkish government set up a commission called Tetkik-i Mezalim or Tetkik-i Fecayi Heyeti "the atrocity committee" to research and document the events and atrocities.
 The Turkish author Halide Edip saw the town after the fire, as did Henry Franklin-Bouillon, the French government representative, who declared that out of 11,000 houses in the city of Magnesia (Manisa) only 1,000 remained.
 Patrick Kinross wrote, "Out of the eighteen thousand buildings in the historic holy city of Manisa, only five hundred remained."
 The total economic damage was estimated to be more than fifty million lira (in contemporary value).
-Some of the captured Greek soldiers were employed in the reconstruction, such as in the rebuilding of the destroyed Karaköy mosque.During the Lausanne negotiations the Turkish delegation stated that 9,084 buildings in the Sanjak of Manisa, outside the city, town centres were burned by the Greek Army.
+Some of the captured Greek soldiers were employed in the reconstruction, such as in the rebuilding of the destroyed Karaköy mosque.
+During the Lausanne negotiations the Turkish delegation stated that 9,084 buildings in the Sanjak of Manisa, outside the city, town centres were burned by the Greek Army.
 More than 92% of all buildings in the centre of Manisa were destroyed - 13,638 out of 14,773 buildings.
-The Greek Delegation's reply on the same day does not contradict this claim.

 Loder Park, who toured much of the devastated area immediately after the Greek evacuation, described the situation he had seen as follows:

 Manisa ... almost completely wiped out by fire ...
 10,300 houses, 15 mosques, 2 baths, 2,278 shops, 19 hotels, 26 villas ... [destroyed]..."

 "1.
 The destruction of the interior cities visited by our party was carried out by Greeks."

 "3.
 The burning of these cities was not desultory, nor intermittent, nor accidental, but well planned and thoroughly organized."

 "4.
 There were many instances of physical violence, most of which was deliberate and wanton.
 Without complete figures, which were impossible to obtain, it may safely be surmised that 'atrocities' committed by retiring Greeks numbered well into thousands in the four cities under consideration.
 These consisted of all three of the usual type of such atrocities, namely murder, torture and rape."

 Victims

 Map of western Anatolia and location of Manisa and other towns.

 The total number of victims during the fire is not known.
-Turkish sources estimate that 3,500 died in the fires and 855 were shot.
-The number who were wounded is also unknown.
+Initially, the Turkish government gave a number of 2,000, but later Turkish sources inflated the estimate and write that 3,500 died in the fires and 855 were shot, for a total of 4,355.
 Turkish sources state that three hundred girls were raped and abducted by the Greeks.
-Many rape victims were thought to have remained silent out of fear or shame.
-A number of Greek troops were captured and some of them were lynched by the Turkish women they had raped.
-Colonel Stylianos Gonatas states that many of the Muslim victims were kept inside the houses while being burned just as in Kasaba.
-For that reason, the downtown was still dangerous for the Greek soldiers.

-The Greek retreat was accompanied by looting and other people lost their possessions in the fires and lived for some time among the ruins of their homes or crowded together in the surviving buildings.